paultbarrett/diy-dsp-preamp/README.md

 ### Config 1: pipewire/jacktrip

-- `jacktrip` (through pipewire's jack server) plays on `pcm.Loopback1_0_c01` (alsa loopback 0,0 first two channels) with a 24000 Hz sampling rate (to decrease bandwidth requirements because jacktrip doesn't have compression and my wi-fi isn't great).
+- `jacktrip` (through pipewire's jack server) plays on `pcm.Loopback1_0_c01` (alsa loopback 0,0 first two channels - as defined in `/etc/asound.conf`) with a 24000 Hz sampling rate (to decrease bandwidth requirements because jacktrip doesn't have compression and my wi-fi isn't great).
+- [`lfe_tone.py`](pymedia.md) plays an intermittent low frequency tone on `pcm.Loopback0_0_c2` to wake-up the subwoofer / prevent it from going into standby.
 - CamillaDSP captures from alsa loopback 1,1

 Note #1 - why jacktrip: because that's the only option that worked for me: